 These clogged pores cause raised lesions that are often referred to as pimples or zits.
 These lesions contain a combination of dead skin cells, oil, and sebum (an oily, waxy substance produced by your body’s sebaceous glands).
 Acne can show up anywhere, including your face, neck, chest, shoulders, and back.

 According to the American Academy of Dermatology Association, acne is the most common skin condition in the United States, affecting 40–50 million people at any one time.

-- Papules: These small, red, tender bumps form when oil or excess skin cells block a pore and mix with bacteria on your skin called Cutibacterium acnes (or C. acnes).
+These small, red, tender bumps form when oil or excess skin cells block a pore and mix with bacteria on your skin called Cutibacterium acnes (or C. acnes).
 The bacteria then creates an inflamed lesion.
-Papules do not contain pus.
+Papules do not contain pus but can be painful.